African Grey

 Training Milestones for African Grey Parrot

-Successful training for African Grey Parrot respects this species's advanced - requires experienced owner trainability profile and natural friendly tendencies.
+With a African Grey Parrot, training results improve when the method respects the breed's observable learning style, which typically shows as advanced - requires experienced owner trainability and friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your African Grey Parrot's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given African Grey Parrot's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources